 Recording Other Vibrations: Signal Flow

-In this case, an electromagnetic pickup is converting the oscillating magnetic flux of a vibrating magnetic string into an electric (analog) audio signal.
+In this case, an electromagnetic pickup converts the oscillating magnetic flux of a vibrating magnetic string into an electric (analog) audio signal.

 From there, the signal can be amplified and have its impedance improved via internal circuitry (in the case of active pickups) or not (in the case of passive pickups).